jackw00/TSAwebsiteProject/README.md

 JACK's IDEAS:
-lets call the company x
+lets call the company med tech (medical technology/communication)
 we should have a home page with pictures and overview and option we should have an our services page with what we provide, zoom calls, apppoitment scheduling services we should have about page  where we say who we are as students (actually us) and then how we founded our fictional company